-Up at his world famous The Summit Gym, Abel Sanchez is expecting another arrival in the near future in former unified cruiserweight world champion Murat Gassiev.
+Up at his world-famous The Summit Gym, Abel Sanchez expects another arrival shortly in former unified cruiserweight world champion Murat Gassiev.

 Following his spirited loss to Oleksandr Usyk in the World Boxing Super Series Final, Gassiev has been recovering from a shoulder injury.

 Sanchez, who guided Gassiev to IBF and WBA straps, is looking forward to welcoming the Russian back to Big Bear.